 - Birth control pills – Women who are not trying to conceive may find it beneficial to begin taking birth control pills.
 These can help regulate periods and improve acne and hair growth.
 Symptoms can return if a woman stops taking the pills.
 Birth control pills containing only progesterone can help with the irregular periods but will not help with acne or abnormal hair growth.

-- Diabetes medications – Metformin/Glucophage can regulate the production of glucose and the male hormones.
+- Diabetes medications – Metformin/Glucophage can regulate the production of glucose and male hormones.
 The abnormal hair growth should slow down, and ovulation may return in a few months.
 Taking metformin will not cause a person to become diabetic.

 - Medication for increased hair growth or too many male hormones – These medications should only be used if a woman is not trying to become pregnant.
 Non-medical treatments such as electrolysis or laser hair removal are effective in treating unwanted hair.
 Hormones can be taken to prevent new hair from growing.
 If a woman is pregnant or trying to conceive, she needs to consult with her health care provider before undergoing any kind of hair treatment for unwanted hair.

-- Surgery – While surgery is not normally used as a first line of treatment, a laparoscopic procedure (in which a small electric current is applied to the ovary) may be considered.
+- Surgery – While surgery is not normally used as the first line of treatment, a laparoscopic procedure (in which a small electric current is applied to the ovary) may be considered.
 A small portion of the ovary is destroyed which can decrease the production of male hormones and increase ovulation.
 It will not help with excessive hair growth and also carries the risk of scar tissue forming on the ovaries.
 Normally, results only last a few months, and then the symptoms return.

 How can polycystic ovarian syndrome (PCOS) affect pregnancy?